JHalt06/Books-For-The-Future/docs/DesignDoc.md

 > responsibilities.
 This should be a narrative description, i.e. it has
 > a flow or "story line" that the reader can follow._

+The application is anchored by the AppComponent, which initializes the global Header and a real-time Notification System that polls for inventory updates using interval polling.
+Navigation is handled by the AppRoutingModule, guiding users to the HomepageComponent for general information or the LoginComponent for authentication via the AuthService.
+The core functional area for Helpers is the CupboardComponent, which allows users to browse, search, and filter needs fetched by the CupboardService.
+This component utilizes the reusable NeedListComponent to render individual items and navigates to NeedInfoComponent for detailed views and basket additions.
+The BasketComponent manages the user's cart, enabling checkout operations through the UsersService.
+For Managers, the ManagerDashboardComponent provides statistical oversight, while the NeedEditComponent (often presented via ModalService) facilitates the creation and modification of needs.

 > _**[Sprint 4]** You must  provide at least **2 sequence diagrams** as is relevant to a particular aspects
 > of the design that you are describing.  (**For example**, in a shopping experience application you might create a
 > sequence diagram of a customer searching for an item and adding to their cart.)